CubicMC/cubic-server/README.md

 # Cubic Server

-A fast and extensible C++ implementation of Minecraft's server.
+A fast and extensible implementation of Minecraft's server.

 ## Status